 The 2018 Lonely Planet Colombia guidebook inexplicably doesn’t include any of the beautiful churches in Medellín.
 The previous 2015 edition of this guidebook included three churches located in El Centro: Catedral Basílica Metropolitana, Iglesia de la Veracruz and Iglesisa de la Candelaria.

-So in 2018, Lonely Planet for some reason dropped churches completely from the Medellín section but still included churches in several other cities in Colombia in the guidebook.
+So in 2018, Lonely Planet for some reason dropped churches completely from the Medellín section.
+But it still included churches in several other cities in Colombia in the guidebook.

 Medellín and the Aburrá Valley area have many beautiful Catholic churches.
 We previously looked at the top 14 churches in Medellín and the Aburrá Valley, which are worth seeing.